Last Updated on October 4, 2023

-We always use an 8 wheeler Hi ab rigid lorry to deliver and offload our 20ft container or this type of vehicle with a trailer (also known as a ‘Drag’) for a pair of 20ft containers to our customers’ sites.
+We always use an 8-wheeler HIAB rigid lorry to deliver and offload our 20ft containers or this type of vehicle with a trailer (also known as a ‘Drag’) for a pair of 20ft containers to our customers’ sites.

-The 8 wheeler Hi ab lorry (road lorry) we use is quite different to the 8 wheeler Tipper truck (construction lorry).
+The 8-wheeler HIAB lorry (road lorry) that we use is quite different to the 8-wheeler Tipper truck (construction lorry).
 So here are some of the differences:

-- The 8 wheeler Tipper truck also has a different wheel base, again better drive over rough terrain and this also gives a smaller overhang.
+- The 8-wheeler Tipper truck also has a different wheel base; again for a better drive over rough terrain and this also gives a smaller overhang.
 So some road ramps and steep areas are more accessible for the Tipper truck.

-- The 8 wheeler Hi Ab lorry does not have ‘Double drive’ or ‘Cross locks’, this is the reason we say, we are unable to drive over grass, mud and unmade roads.
+- The 8-wheeler HIAB lorry does not have ‘Double drive’ or ‘Cross locks’; this is the reason we say that we are unable to drive over grass, mud and unmade roads.

-- Hi ab vehicles have an unbalanced weight distribution.
-The front axle carries the weight of the cab, engine and the hi-ab.
+- HIAB vehicles have an unbalanced weight distribution.
+The front axle carries the weight of the cab, engine and the crane.
 This therefore means that it ploughs into the ground rather than over the ground.

-Please remember, our vehicles use outriggers off the side of the vehicle, which require at least another 5ft on each side of the vehicle.
-Many small lanes, just do not have the space for our outriggers.
+Please remember that our vehicles use outriggers off the side of the vehicle, which require at least another 5ft on each side of the vehicle.
+Many small lanes just do not have the space for our outriggers.
 Please call us to discuss.

 For more details about our delivery/offload and collection/lift on please refer to our Delivery and Collection page.